dfinity/interface-spec/spec/index.md

 -   `error_code` (text): an optional implementation-specific textual error code (see [Error codes](#error-codes)).

 Canister methods that do not change the canister state can be executed more efficiently.
-This method provides that ability, and returns the canister’s response directly within the HTTP response.
+This method provides that ability, and returns the canister's response directly within the HTTP response.

-### Effective canister id
+### Effective canister id {\#http-effective-canister-id}

 The `<effective_canister_id>` in the URL paths of requests is the *effective* destination of the request.